Modern Slavery Act

 • 35 mills

-We design, manufacture and supply innovative packaging solutions to promote and protect our customers’ products.
+We design, manufacture and supply sustainable and innovative packaging solutions to promote and protect our customers’ products.

 WHAT DIFFERENTIATES US